tpegolotti/SPHGen/README.md

 ## Repository layout

   -	`./gen.py`: main Python script.
 It computes optimal parameters for a given prime field and emits the final header at `./src/library.h`.
   -	`./templates/`: Jinja2 templates used by `gen.py` for code generation.
+The functions in the templates are explained in the paper.
   -	`./src/verify.py`: symbolic execution script to verify functional correctness.
   -	`./src/main.cpp`: benchmarking and testing code.
 Example of how to call the generated library.
   - `./others`: scripts to benchmark openssl and HACL*.
 Directory where we clone their repositories.